ghidraninja/game-and-watch-backup/README.md

 Please either use an official ST-Link (not one of the small USB stick clones) or a full-size J-Link.
 Others might work, a lot of them do not work with the 1.9V logic levels used on the Game and Watch.

 Programmers we had a lot of trouble with: J-Link EDU Mini (does not work), cheap ST-Link clones.

+### Raspberry Pi host

+You can use a Raspberry Pi to back up your Game and Watch.
+In this case you should use a Raspbian install and follow the steps in the Ubuntu setup section but on Raspberry Pi.
+You need to use 3 wires: GPIO25 for SWCLK,GPIO24 for SWDIO and GND for GND (in BCM pinout notation) or you can hardcode your own gpios in openocd/rpi.cfg.
+A quick pinout reference on RPi can be seen by opening a terminal and running `pinout`.

 ### Ubuntu setup